-10. IMPAIRMENT PROVISIONS ON LOANS TO CUSTOMERS
+11. IMPAIRMENT PROVISIONS ON LOANS TO CUSTOMERS

-This note sets out information on the Company's impairment provisioning under IFRS 9 for the loans to customers balances set out in note 9, loans held at amortised cost, accounted for under IFRS 9, subject to the IFRS 9 impairment requirements.
+This note sets out information on the Company's impairment provisioning under IFRS 9 for the loans to customers balances set out in note 8, including both finance leases, accounted for under IFRS 16, and loans held at amortised cost, accounted for under IFRS 9, as both groups of assets are subject to the IFRS 9 impairment requirements.